 There has been a lot written about antioxidants, in the popular press as well as in the scientific literature.
 Foods that contain antioxidants are often promoted for possibly advantageous health effects.
 Most high potassium foods are high in antioxidant values.
 But how the antioxidant compounds in foods contribute to health remains poorly understood.
 It may not be at all related to their antioxidant capacity.

 Essential to life, free radicals are involved in many chemical cellular processes.
-Most of these chemical reactions are well controlled, but have a small leakage of free radicals.
+Most of these chemical reactions are well controlled inside the cell, but have a small leakage of free radicals.
 These leaked free radicals can damage cell structures, such as cell membranes, proteins and DNA.
 Antioxidants are believed to reduce this damage by intercepting the free radicals before they cause harm.

 Because many epidemiological studies have shown that diets high in fruits and vegetables reduce disease and prolong life, researchers speculated that the high content of antioxidants in these foods might be responsible for these favorable effects.
 So a great many research studies were done to find out if these foods did their magic by fighting free radicals with their antioxidants.

 Initial reports seemed to confirm the researchers' suspicions.
 Bigger clinical trials were then done.
 The results were mixed.
 Then metanalyses attempted to resolve the differences.
 Grouping the clinical trials together for metanalysis, no advantage to antioxidant supplements could be found even though the foods containing them did help.

 A recent metanalysis from March 2012 (1) confirmed these prior studies.
 The duration of the clinical trials in this analysis averaged only 3 years with the longest being just 12 years.
 Also the people in the studies were older and most already had disease.